 Nursing while traveling

-I have never been one of those moms who could breastfeed in public without a nursing cover or a blanket draped over me.
-More power to you if you are one of those moms who doesn’t have a problem with it.
-I fully support your right to feed your child at any place or any time without having to cover up.
+I have never been one of those moms who felt comfortable breastfeeding in public without a nursing cover or a blanket draped over me.
+More power to you if you can do it!
+I fully support every woman’s right to feed her child at any place or any time without having to cover up.
 Breastfeeding is a natural and beautiful thing.
-Personally, I was never comfortable pulling my boob out in public to nurse my baby.
-But as much time as we spent in an airport when my daughter was still nursing, it was bound to happen.
+Personally, I was just never very comfortable nursing in public.
+But as much time as we spent in an airport when our daughter was still nursing, it was bound to happen.

 If you’re planning to travel with a breastfed baby, there will come a time when you have to nurse in the airport, on the plane, or out in public at a crowded tourist attraction.
 If you’re like me and don’t want the world to see you do so, babywearing comes in quite handy.
 It takes some practice and the right type of clothing, but I was able to figure out how to nurse my baby without ever taking her out of the carrier, and without strangers even realizing I was doing it.

 My experience babywearing at the airport – domestically and internationally